jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Having to maintain character under pressure
 - [ ] Physical comedy of hiding
 - [ ] Brothers getting better at deception (ironic)
+- Kyle, wig slipping: "Hold it together—like my virginity in high school!"
+- Zack: "Quick, act old—cough like you've got balls in your throat."
+- Kyle: "That was close—closer than twins in a womb."

 ### All Is Lost - Full Exposure
 - [ ] The moment they get fully caught